 ALL of these muscles must work together to properly perform a pushup.

-- Starting position: plank position with your hands in line and ever so slightly wider than your shoulders.
+- Starting position: plank position with your hands under and ever so slightly wider than your shoulders.

-- Squeeze the glutes and ensure the front core muscles are engaged.
+- Core tight: Squeeze the glutes and ensure the front core muscles are engaged.

-- Tuck the elbows back as you lower your body towards the floor keeping the neck neutral.
+- Elbows: Tuck the elbows back as you lower your body towards the floor keeping the neck neutral (don't flare them!)

-- Pause briefly at the bottom before reversing the movement and returning to the starting position.
+- Speed: Pause briefly at the bottom before reversing the movement and returning to the starting position.

 Common Push Up Mistakes

-For a better understanding of how to do a pushup, don’t make the mistakes below.
+For a better understanding of how to do pushups for beginners, don’t make the mistakes below.

 Mistake #1: Cocking the elbows out